oVirt/ovirt-site/source/feature/instance-types.html.md

     -   Console type (spice/vnc/etc)
     -   Number of monitors
     -   USB Support
-    -   **Question : Should we add soundcard an option here - even for servers**
+    -   Soundcard - including type
     -   High availability (including priority) for both server and desktop workloads
     -   **Question : Should any other options should be added based on SLA work?**
     -   User data (VM Payload)